banjo/utils/README.md

 **cache**

-> Creates a super simple cache based on a map.
+> Creates a super simple cache with expiration and support for persistance.
 Can be used with strings and symbols as key.
-The cache is not persisted.
 Is generic and can be used with any type.

 ```ts
 const { get, set, has, delete, clear } = cache();